Sideline kick wins it! Wales get first victory in South Africa to level series

-Replacement first-five Gareth Anscombe kicked a conversion from the touchline with less than two minutes to play to give Wales a 13-12 victory and their first over the Springboks on South African soil.
+Replacement first five-eighth Gareth Anscombe kicked a sideline conversion with less than two minutes left to give Wales a 13-12 victory and their first over the Springboks on South African soil.

 Anscombe's nerveless kick, following wing Josh Adams' late try, shocked the world champions in Bloemfontein, but also made them pay for a selection gamble when they changed 14 of their 15 starters from the first test and gave six players debuts with a series still in the balance.